-As highlighted previously, cast is not If functional range of motion is not achieved after two or three weeks of traction, a wedging cast is applied.
+As highlighted previously, if a functional range of motion is not achieved after two or three weeks of traction, a wedging cast is applied.
 The antihemophilic factor is administered when the cast is wedged.

-When full joint motion is achieved the knee is immobilized for a period of seven to ten days and maintained in plastic splint
+When full joint motion is achieved the knee is immobilized for a period of seven to ten days and maintained in a plastic splint.

 Physical therapy in the form of active exercises is begun and increased gradually.

 If bleeding occurs during physiotherapy, it is controlled by intravenous administration of antihemophilic factor.

 Forceful manipulation of a joint under general anesthesia is not recommended.